 A natural next step after settling on your theme is to envision the journey your conference attendees will experience.
 Ensuring your attendees have a comfortable, efficient and memorable experience is a key part of the holistic event journey you want your attendees to undertake.
 So what does it mean to design the delegate journey?

 While a long conference might not seem like it, it is really just a collection of a few different touchpoints – small moments of truth that can make or break the overall event experience of your attendees.
-Touchpoints encompass everything from first point of contact, to food, to accommodation, to transport, to technology, to signage, and to technology (to name just a few).
+Touchpoints encompass everything from the first point of contact, to food, accommodation, transport, technology, signage, and technology (to name just a few).
 Essentially, pretend you’re a complete layman and try to navigate the journey of the event.
 What will make the biggest impression on you?

 Your touchpoints and every step along the journey should reinforce your theme and the overall goal of your event.
-This does not need to be overt, but should be at least present in the background of each aspect of your event.
+This interaction doesn’t need to be overt but should at least be present in the background of each aspect of your event.

 With this said, here is a quick and easy checklist of questions to ask yourself as you design the delegate journey:

 As this is a key step, some further reading on this wouldn’t hurt:

 No conference of any size and impact is planned in a vacuum or by one person – you’ll need to work with your organisation and put together a team of people that will be able to contribute towards making your event work.
 Usually, this means you need the following groups of people: